5 Powerful Lessons from Failed CRM Implementations

-One of the leaders in laser technology, Trotec, used Whatfix’s ability to create real-time interactive flows within its CRM to simplify training for users across countries.
-This helped the company bring down CRM training efforts by 60% and content creation time by upto 50%.
+Trotec, an industry leader in laser technology, used Whatfix’s ability to create real-time interactive flows within its CRM to simplify training for users across the globe.
+This helped the company bring down its CRM training efforts by 60%, and lower its content creation time by 50%.

 It is important to keep in mind that implementation is only the first of a series of steps in your CRM journey.
 As custodians of an enterprise CRM tool, you need to keep measuring the CRM adoption metrics that matter, via end-user feedback loops and big data analytics.
 This fosters continuous improvement in your CRM’s user experience.